zoom-studio/react-menu-list/README.md

  chosen by the user.
 The callback is passed a `ChosenEvent` object.
 * `onHighlightChange`: This is an optional function which is called when the item is highlighted or unhighlighted by the user.
-The callback is passed a boolean representing whether the item is highlighted now, and an object with `byKeyboard` boolean property.
+The callback is passed a boolean representing whether the item is highlighted now, and if the item is highlighted, the second argument is an object with  `byKeyboard` boolean property and `prevCursorLocation` optional property (see MenuList.moveCursor).
 * `onLeftPushed`, `onRightPushed`: These are optional functions which are called when the user presses the left or right arrow key while the menu item is highlighted.
 The callback is passed a `MenuEvent` object.
 * `className`, `style`: These are optional and are passed as props to the MenuItem's underlying div.
 * `highlightedClassName`, `highlightedStyle`: These are optional and are combined with the className and style props and passed to the underlying div when the item is highlighted.
 * `index`: This an optional number which overrides the menu item's index in the MenuList for keyboard control purposes.
 The order of menu items is normally determined by their position in the DOM when mounted.
 This property should be